-- maintain records that, in reasonable detail, accurately and fairly reflect IPG's transactions and dispositions of assets - properly record IPG's transactions to permit the preparation of its financial statements in accordance with generally accepted accounting principles, and make receipts and expenditures only in accordance with authorizations of IPG's management and Board of Directors - prevent or detect in a timely manner the unauthorized acquisition, use or disposition of IPG's assets that could have a material effect on its financial statements.
+- maintain records that, in reasonable detail, accurately and fairly reflect IPG's transactions and dispositions of assets - prohibit side letters or other unauthorized agreements that disguise or supplement the true nature of any transaction - properly record IPG's transactions to permit the preparation of its financial statements in accordance with generally accepted accounting principles, and make receipts and expenditures only in accordance with authorizations of IPG's management and Board of Directors - prevent or detect in a timely manner the unauthorized acquisition, use or disposition of IPG's assets that could have a material effect on its financial statements.

 While these requirements are especially applicable to the Chief Executive Officer, Chief Financial Officer and members of the Finance Department, all employees are responsible for complying with IPG's disclosure controls and procedures and internal controls for financial reporting.
+Examples of transactions that non-financial employees involved in operations are responsible for recording accurately include the receipt and consumption of inventory and correct posting of other transactions related to manufacturing and servicing of products.
+In addition, information we publish on our website and elsewhere about our sustainability efforts and corporate responsibility initiatives must be appropriately verified for accuracy and completeness.
 An important requirement on all Covered Persons is to not knowingly submit or approve false or improper expenses to IPG.
 If you have any questions concerning IPG's disclosure controls and procedures and internal accounting controls, you may contact the Finance Department.
-Please also note that IPG has a Procedure for Complaints Regarding Accounting, Internal Accounting Controls or Auditing Matters, Fight Against Bribery, Banking and Financial Crime available online at http://investor.ipgphotonics.com/documents.cfm.
+Please also note that IPG has a Procedure for Complaints Regarding Accounting, Internal Accounting Controls or Auditing Matters, Fight Against Bribery, Banking and Financial Crime available online at http://investor.jpgphotonics.com/documents.cfm.